Easy Classic Onion Soup

 • Don’t skip deglazing the pot with wine—it adds so much flavor.

-• Use freshly grated Gruyere for the best melt and flavor.
+• Use freshly grated Gruyère for the best melt and flavor.

-• Bread: adding the bread on top is totally optional.
+• Bread: Adding the bread on top is totally optional.
 If you want, you can toast the bread before you put it in the soup to give a crisper consistency.

 • Cheese: Gruyere and Parmesan are the most popular options for French onion soup.
 However, if you don’t have them, you could try Gouda, Swiss, or Mozzarella.